cisprague/dubins/README.md

 ```
 , from an initial position `(x0,y0)` to a target position `(xt, yt)`, while avoiding both collisions with obstacles and venturing out of bounds.

+The state variables are:
+ - `x`: horizontal position
+ - `y`: vertical position
+ - `theta`: heading angle (direction of travel)

+And the sole control variable is the steering angle `phi ∈ [-pi/4, pi/4]`.

 ## Tasks

 We'll consider three graded tasks in order of difficulty:
  - **E**: Reach the target without obstacles.
  - **C**: Reach the target with obstacles.
- - **A**: Reach the target with obstacles, and with a final heading angle of zero (optional).
+ - **+**: Reach the target with obstacles, and with a final heading angle of zero.

 Using the API, explained below, generate a sequence of steering angle commands `controls` and a sequence of times `times`, between which the commands are executed, that would yield a collision free and task fulfilling trajectory.
+Note that grade **+** is completely optional and will not contribute to your grade, but interested students are encouraged to attempt it.

 ## Solution
-Create a file named `solution.py`,
+Submit a file named `solution.py`,
 ```python
 #!/usr/bin/env python3
 # -*- coding: utf-8 -*-